 We, as humans, will never truly understand our existence.
 Our brains can not possibly comprehend something so profound and put it into words.
 We try time and time again, but we’re always missing several pieces to the puzzle.
 Language, though extraordinarily helpful for survival and sharing knowledge, has its limitations.

 When it comes to religion, faith, and even atheism, the most important thing is your devotion to something greater than yourself.
 Humans all throughout time and all over the world have taken this formless energy and created their unique interpretations of it.
 Even some of the most well known atheists have spiritual practices.

 History and science tell us very matter-of-factly that attachment to the external world creates the suffering we experience throughout our lives.
 Happiness, contentment, and insight come from within, and it’s up to us to discover that within ourselves.
 Some will find it through prayer or meditation; others through mindful living; and some even combine faith and science.

 You don’t have to devote yourself to every yogic principle.
 There very well may be some aspects that don’t resonate with you; and that’s completely okay.
 Yoga has the capacity to bring you closer to your religion, whatever it may be.
 And if you do not practice one, it can bring you closer to yourself; your purpose.
 Even Maslow argued our highest need is one of self-actualization.
-Most of us want to achieve something greater than us.

 If yoga has taught me anything, it begs me to ask the question, ‘who am I to judge?’ with every interaction I have.
 We are all on this Earth, on the same journey through life to death, but walking different paths.
 I can only foster growth within myself, aim to inspire others, and live with love and compassion for all beings, including myself.